This happens when NASA loses sight of Earth

 When the three orbiters (Terra, Aqua and Aura) go dark, much of the data they have collected will end up with them and the newer satellites will not take over.
 Researchers will have to rely on alternative sources that may not meet their exact needs, or seek alternative solutions to allow the records to continue.

 With some of the data these satellites collect, the situation is even worse: no other instruments will continue to collect them.
-In a few years, the subtle features they reveal about our world will be much more puzzling.
+In a few years, the subtle features they reveal regarding our world will be much more puzzling.

 “Losing this irreplaceable data is simply tragic,” said Susan Solomon, an atmospheric chemist at the Massachusetts Institute of Technology.
 “Just when the planet most needs us to focus on understanding how it affects us and how we affect it, we seem to be disastrously asleep at the wheel.”